negativetwelve/markmiyashita.com/_includes/cs61a/notes/church_numerals.md

 #### Add One

 So this is pretty easy, huh?
 Let's take it to another level.
-Let's define a function that can add 1 to a church numberal.
+Let's define a function that can add 1 to a church numeral.
 If I call this function on the church numeral, `one`, I should get back a function that is similar to the function `two` that we defined above.

     def add_one(n):
         """Returns the church numeral that is one more than the input n."""